Tolstoi Backs are a Tough Find in the T218 Champions Set

 Just how rare are the Tolstoi backs?
 On eBay, you’ll hardly ever see them.
 But can we try to pinpoint how many there are compared to the more populous Mecca and Hassan cards?

 Unfortunately, PSA’s pop report doesn’t separate their grading out by back so we don’t know how many of each back they’ve graded.
-And I couldn’t navigate SGC’s pop report to even find their graded s in general.
 But eBay gives us somewhat of a decent glimpse.

 Currently, eBay has about 1,300 T218 lots for sale.
 While not all titles of those lots indicate the brand on the back, about 2/3 do.
 Approximately 550 listed were Meccas while about 250 were Hassans.
 Tolstoi?
 Only a single, solitary card was listed.
 In other words, we’ve got only about .001 of the cards listed there as being Tolstois – much less than even one percent.

 Is that indicative of the entire bunch?
 Probably.
 In fact, since sellers would be more liable to call out the rare Tolstoi backs, you could even suggest that the .001 rate is a little on the high end.
-No matter how you slice it, Tolstoi cards appear to make up significantly fewer than 1% of the entire population.
+But even if you disagree with that math, we can certainly say that Tolstoi cards appear to make up fewer than 1% of the entire population.

 So what kind of values are we looking at for them?
 Because T218 isn’t a baseball set, it isn’t collected as much as those cards.
 And because of that, their values are somewhat muted.
 But the cards are still certainly worth significantly more than the Mecca/Hassan card.
 Low-grade Tolstoi commons start at about $15-$20 while low-grade Mecca/Hassan commons start closer to the $2-$3 range.